-Charging Plug-In Electric Vehicles at Home
+Charging Electric Vehicles at Home

-Many EV and PHEV drivers will charge their vehicles overnight at home using Level 1 or Level 2 charging equipment.
-Residential equipment frequently will be installed in garages, but outdoor installation and use are also safe, even if the vehicle is being charged in the rain.
-Outdoor installations require outdoor-rated charging equipment.
-Charging at a multi-family residential complex requires additional considerations and may be more similar to public charging than to charging at a single-family home.
+Most drivers of electric vehicles (EVs)—which include all-electric vehicles and plug-in hybrid electric vehicles (PHEVs)—charge their vehicles overnight at home using AC Level 1 or AC Level 2 charging equipment.
+Residential equipment is frequently installed in garages, but outdoor installation and use are also safe, even if the vehicle is being charged in the rain.
+Outdoor installations require outdoor-rated equipment.
+Charging at a multifamily housing requires additional considerations and may be more like public charging than charging at a single-family home.

 Installing Charging Equipment in Your Home

-Complying With Regulations
+Complying with Regulations

 In many areas, a site installation plan must be submitted to the permitting authority for approval before installation.

 Electricity Costs for Charging

 The fuel efficiency of an EV may be measured in kilowatt-hours (kWh) per 100 miles.
 To calculate the cost per mile of an EV, the cost of electricity (in dollars per kWh) and the efficiency of the vehicle (how much electricity is used to travel 100 miles) must be known.
 If electricity costs ¢10.7 per kWh and the vehicle consumes 27 kWh to travel 100 miles, the cost per mile is about $0.03.